 Applicants are encouraged to apply to both programs before they begin their studies in either program.
 However, applicants may apply in the second semester of their enrollment in one of the programs.
 For example, JD students may apply to the MPA program during the second semester of their enrollment in the JD program.

-Four law courses will count towards the JD and the MPA degree.
-Four MPA courses will count towards the JD and the MPA degree.
 Only students enrolled in the JD-MPA Program may have four courses in each program double counted as described above.

 The MPA Director and the School of Law’s Associate Dean for Academic Affairs identify the Law and MPA courses that may count in each program.
 The School of Law will accept the four MPA courses toward the JD so long as the student earned a “C” or better.
 The School of Law will change the MPA courses to appear as a Law courses on the transcript, but the grades for those courses will not affect the Law school grade point average (GPA).